 - When possible, make an emotional appeal and present an emotional benefit.
 “This is why you should feel this way about this issue.
 Now, take this action to feel another way.”

-- Repeat trigger words throughout your copy to inspire and maintain the emotion you’re looking to use.
-Tap into your audience’s existing vocabulary (through qualitative research) for the best results.
+- Repeat trigger words throughout your copy to inspire and maintain the emotion you’re using.
+Tap into your audience’s existing vocabulary (through qualitative research) for best results.

 Functional MRI neuro-imagery has shown that, when evaluating brands, you primarily use emotions, not factual information.
 Studies have also shown that positive emotions toward a brand have greater influence on loyalty than trust, which is based on actual historical data.

-While we focused on four pillars (sadness, anxiety, awe and anger), there are dozens of emotions on the spectrum.
-As with all elements of CRO, you’ll have to test to see which emotions drive your audience.
+While we focused on four pillars (sadness, anxiety, awe, and anger), there are dozens of emotions on the spectrum.
+As with all elements of CRO, you have to test to see which emotions drive your audience.

 - Conduct qualitative research to better understand your audience.
 What’s their emotional range?
 What are they feeling when they arrive on your site?

 - Select a font that helps encourage the emotion you’re looking to create or maintain.